drainhmrc/bowling-case-study/README.md

 # Case Study: Bowling

+This is the solution which alok, callum, daniel, kenny and martin came up with.

 Solve the problem below as a group using TDD.

 The problem is taken from [codingdojo.org](http://codingdojo.org/kata/Bowling/).

 ## Problem Specification